tangshuang/nautil/docs/component/lifecircle.md

 - init: when `constructor` run, use `init` so that you do not need to call `super` in `constructor`
 - onDigested: after this.attrs, this.className, this.style... generated, during onDigested, `onParseProps` is triggered, you can use it to transform props to generate different this.attrs, this.className and this.style
 - onInit: after this.$state generated
+- shouldUpdate: determine whether to rerender, should return boolean or an array, if return an array means affect when the array is shallow equal to previous, if not equal, to rerender
+- onRender: you have the chance to change the VDOM here, should return new VDOM
 - detectAffect: detect whether to affect, should must return an array or `true`, if `true` means going to affect, if return an array means affect when the array is shallow equal to previous
 - onAffect: will be invoked before onMounted/onUpdated
 - onAffected: be invoked after onAffect and onMounted/onUpdated